-Do you have a completed rough draft of a book-length manuscript, or a story or excerpt you wish to have professionally critiqued prior to submitting?
+Do you have a completed rough draft of a book-length manuscript, or a story or excerpt you wish to have professionally edited prior to publication?
 If so, The Writing Cycle’s signature critique + comprehensive edit is a smart investment help you gain an edge.
-If you desire a custom-tailored program providing accountability and feedback, one-on-one consulting may be just what you need to keep you – and your project – on track.
+If you desire a custom-tailored program providing accountability and feedback as you develop your book, one-on-one consulting may be just what you need to keep your project on track.

 The Writing Cycle’s signature critique + comprehensive edit includes line-by-line editing to sharpen prose at the sentence level; however, I do not offer standalone copyediting.
 Here’s why:

 1) A simple copyedit will not elevate a manuscript in developmental stages into one of publishable quality.
 I am ethically disinclined to charge authors to polish what needs to be revised.

 2) My area of specialization, honed over more than ten years teaching creative writing in some of the nation’s top programs, lies in providing holistic suggestions for shaping books and connecting readers to the heart of a narrative.
 Cheaper copyediting services exist; my specialty is story.

 No. Only you can tell your story.
 My goal is to help you learn to write well.

 Yes.
 Every book-length manuscript critique includes a one-hour brainstorming session via your choice of phone or Zoom conferencing upon your receipt of the edited manuscript.
 Often, it is in these sessions the most valuable breakthroughs occur.